preciofishbone/OmniaDocsG2/_build/html/_sources/release-notes/6.12/index.rst.txt

 The Process Context block now supports the possibility to select a specific process that should be put into context.

-Omnia is now integrated with a best-in-class document comparison product from `Draftable <https://draftable.com/>`_.
+Omnia is now integrated with the best-in-class document comparison tool from `Draftable <https://draftable.com/>`_.
-This makes it possible to compare the latest published edition of a controlled document to the work in progress.
+This makes it possible to compare the latest published edition of a controlled document to a work in progress.
-The integration has been to all workflows available on drafts.
+The integration has been added to all workflows available on drafts.

 .. image:: dm-integrationdraftable..png

+The feature will also be available to end users to compare the current published edition with the previous published edition.

 The review reminder task has been updated.
 If a new edition/revision of a controlled document is published or the published document is deleted, any associated review reminder task will be automatically completed.
 If the review is completed, the review comment will be added to the document history and a new review date will be calculated based on the review reminder rule set on the document type.